Skip to main content

 Testosterone’s Anabolic Effects on Muscle Tissue

 The influence of testosterone on muscle mass and strength in females is equally complex, involving direct genomic and non-genomic actions.
 Testosterone binds to androgen receptors located within the cytoplasm of skeletal muscle cells.
 Upon binding, the hormone-receptor complex translocates to the nucleus, where it interacts with specific DNA sequences, known as androgen response elements (AREs).
-This interaction modulates the transcription of genes involved in and degradation.
+This interaction modulates the transcription of genes involved in protein synthesis and degradation.

 Key mechanisms contributing to muscle anabolism include ∞